 Most people don't do this, but simply by boiling freshly drawn water each time you want to make coffee makes a huge difference to the taste.

 It helps if you live in a soft water area too, but there is not much you can do if you live in a hard water area, apart from filtering the water to remove some of the unwanted minerals.

 It has always been more economical to only fill your kettle with just enough water for your immediate needs.

 A lot of people continually keep their kettle full, and fill it to the high-level mark.
 This is totally unnecessary, and it frequently results in the re-boiling of already boiled water.
 Each time you boil the water, oxygen escapes and the taste of the water changes.
 You get exactly the same effect if you are making tea or using the boiling water in cooking.

 So, always draw off fresh water from the tap, or water-filter, and set it to boil just once.

-The best coffee taste can be had when you use water that has not quite reached boiling point.
+The best coffee flavor can be had when you use water that has not quite reached the boiling point.